Reginld1408/Automation_Project/README.md

 **This is my first Python Selenium Project where I test an ecom demo website.**\
 http://tutorialsninja.com/demo/

-These are the actions produced:
+These are the actions taken:

 1) Select laptops tab
 2) Select HP laptop